Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/center_section.md

 ### Cross Track Wheel

-Used to define the heading to the Radar initial Point on the radar display in PPI mode, presented as a vertical line.
+The Cross Track wheel (5) is used to define the heading to the Radar initial Point on the radar display in PPI mode, presented as a vertical line.
 The intersection of the Along Track and Cross Track cursors defines the Radar initial Point when the Freeze button is pressed.

 ## Nuclear Stores Consent Switch